skarjan/avdveen.nl/README.md

 ## a front end developer's portfolio website.

 ### Summary
 This is a homepage ultimately designed to showcase my skills.
 In order for that to happen, said skills need to be aquired.
-This is one of the many attempts I do.
+This is one of those many attempts.

-### Goal(s)
+### Goals

 #### Improve load times